-(About 100km Return) - Leave Stanford by going up Queen Victoria road towards the R43.
-Turn right towards Gansbaai.
-About half a kilometre down the road you pass Stanford's industrial area on your left and a bit further down the road on the right are the houses constructed by the government for the disadvantaged people of the area.
+(About 150km round trip) - Leave Stanford by going up Queen Victoria Street towards the R43.
+Turn right to Gansbaai.
+About 500 m down the road you pass Stanford's Business Park on your left and a bit further down the road on the right are the houses constructed by the government for the disadvantaged people of the area.
 This is an ongoing process.

 On cresting the rise, the road to Gansbaai lies like an undulating rollercoaster before you.
 To your right is one of the chicken farms operating around Stanford.

-Here the R43 passes through vegetation known as Renosterbos/fynbos.
-Renosterbos are the blackish knee high bushes in dispersed with mainly Proteas and Erica's fynbos.
+The R43 traverses vegetation known as Renosterbos fynbos.
+This is the generic term for the blackish/grey knee-high bushes dispersed with mainly Proteas and Ericas fynbos.
+The mountain to the left turn into a pink mass of Ericas in season.
+These Ericas are unique to this mountain.
 Further down the road a beautiful view of Walker Bay appears to your right.

 Take the first turn off right to "De Kelders".
 Go straight down the road and park overlooking Walker Bay.
-If you are here in the whale season, July to October, you are sure to see these large mammals floating in the sea.
+If you are here in the height of the whale season, July to October, you are sure to see these large mammals frolicking in the sea.
 They come here to calve and mate so you are sure to see some calves as well.
-Just around the corner you will find "Coffee on the Rocks" where you can enjoy some refreshments and maybe see some more whales breaching or loptailing.
-The theory is that a whale will breach (jump out of the water) three times so watch where it breached and you will see it again.
+Just around the corner you will find "Coffee on the Rocks" where you can enjoy some refreshments and maybe see some more whales breaching or lop-tailing.
+The theory is that a whale will breach (jump out of the water) three times – so watch where it breached and you may see it breach again.

-If you feel you would rather do some sightseeing, then turn right and not left at the above mentioned stop sign.
-At the next stop sign turn left to the R43.
-Take the road back to Stanford.
-(Leave Gansbaai for another day).
+If you feel you would rather do some more sightseeing, then turn right and not left at the above-mentioned stop sign.
+At the next stop sign turn left toward the R43.
+Take the road back to Stanford so you can explore inland and leave Gansbaai for another day.

-Further along the dirt road, quite usable by normal passage cars, down into the valley you find a small turnoff to your right to "Platbos" Forest (above right).
-This forest is worth a visit.
-As you wander beneath the forest canopy amongst the old twisted tree trunks and branches, a sense of calm and peace prevails.
+Further along the dirt road (quite passable by 'normal' sedan cars) you will find "Platbos" on the right at the foot of the hill.
+This is well worth a visit.
+As you wander beneath the forest canopy amongst the old twisted and gnarled Milkwood tree trucks and branches, a sense of calm and peacefulness prevails.
 If you look intently at the old tree trunks you may see a forest fairy.

-On leaving Platbos turn right and at the "T" junction turn left to Baardskeerderbos (difficult to pronounce, we call it B'bos).
-The dam you eventually pass on your left is the Kraaibos Dam (bush of crows) and the water is used by the local farmers, as you can see from the surrounding vineyards' who contributed towards the dam's construction for irrigation and the municipality at Gansbaai for potable water.
+On leaving Platbos turn right.
+At the following "T" junction you should turn left to Baardskeerdersbos (difficult to pronounce – we just call it B'bos).
+The dam you eventually pass on your left is the Kraaibos Dam (literally meaning "bush of crows") built by local farmers and the Gansbaai Municipality.
+The water is used by farmers for irrigation purposes (as you can see from the surrounding vineyards) and by the municipality for potable water.

 The road continues through farms.
-Baardskeerderbos derived its Afrikaans name from the spider like insect that uses hair, even human hair if as the story goes you happen to be sleeping on the ground, to make its nest.
+You will then get to Baardskeerdersbos.
+Its name derived from the Afrikaans name for the spider-like insect that uses hair (even human hair if as the story goes you happen to be sleeping on the ground) to make its nest.
+Literally translated it means beard shavings' bush.
 Turn left into the village.
-This quaint little village has become a haven for artists of all sorts.
-On occasions, when advertised, there is an open day when you can visit the various artists in their studios. (www.baardskeerdersbosartroute.com).
+This quaint little village has become a haven for artists of all sorts – some of them even exhibiting as far as New York and London.
+On occasions, when advertised, there is an open weekend when you can visit the various artists in their studios.
+One of the artists also offers a bread-making course every last Thursday and Friday of the month.
 Some very good art forms are represented here.
-In the village itself, it is told that the bell in front of the church tolls by its self.
+In the village itself, it is told that the bell in front of the church tolls by itself.
 Hope you hear it.

-Continue along the road that came into B'bos and follow the Elim signage.
-For bird watches look out for blue cranes (South Africa's national bird), spur wing geese, small raptors, Denham's bustard (photo) etc. You pass a turnoff to Stanford but continue straight on to Elim.
+Once you've experienced the quirkiness of B'Bos, continue along the road and follow the signs to Elim, one of the old Moravian missionary stations in the Western Cape.
+Bird watchers should look out for blue cranes (South Africa's national bird), spur wing geese, small raptors etc. along the route.
+(You pass a turnoff to Stanford, but continue straight ahead to Elim.)

-Take the road back towards Baardskeerderbos where you maybe lucky to see the endemic Cape Sugarbird and when you see the Stanford turnoff to the right (you passed it on the way to Elim) take it.
+Take the road back towards Baardskeerdersbos and turn right at the Stanford turnoff (you passed it on the way to Elim).
 The road winds through the hills of the Overberg past Papiesvlei, a farm school, and eventually joins the R326 outside Stanford.

-After a day of driving a good meal with a glass of excellent wine is called for.
-Visit one of the restaurants in Stanford.
+After a day of driving a good meal with a glass of excellent wine or beer is called for.
+Visit one of the many restaurants and pubs in Stanford.